-1- Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
-Then lift and insert the left end of the tube into the rear left channel.

-- 2- Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown in detail A. Make sure the notch reaches the end of the key way. - 3- Repeat step 1 and 2 for the other secondary air tubes. - 4- To remove the tubes use the above steps in reverse order.
+- 2. Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
+Then lift and insert the left end of the tube into the corresponding nozzle in the left channel. - 3.
+Align the first hole on the left end of the tube with the hole on the corresponding nozzle.
+Lock it in place using a cotter pin and a pair of pliers. - 4.
+Repeat step 2 and 3 for the other secondary air tubes. - 5.
+To remove the tubes use the above steps in reverse order.